grimmlab/easyPheno/docs/source/install.rst

 Your setup is finished!
 Go to :ref:`HowTo: Run easyPheno using Docker` to see how you can now use easyPheno!

-A video guide with similar information on how to set up easyPheno using Docker can be found here:

-.. youtube:: jZ6hZNMa-TE

 Useful Docker commands
 ~~~~~~~~~~~~~~~~~~~~~~
 The subsequent Docker commands might be useful when using easyPheno.